storj/storj/docs/design/storage-node-deployment-windows-home.md

 Finding out the minimum version and latest stable.

 General
-* Windows firewall can block storage node operations.
+* Windows firewall and other 3rd party firewalls can block storage node operations.
     * [isportallowed](https://docs.microsoft.com/en-us/windows/win32/api/netfw/nf-netfw-inetfwmgr-isportallowed) windows api function can be used to make sure we are allowed through firewall
     * Can we add code to detect if firewall is blocking storage node operations?
     * Unblock storage node operator in firewall settings.